OnkarBhattacharya/PortfolioForge/docs/BACKEND_ARCHITECTURE.md

 ### `/users/{userId}`
 - **Schema**: `UserProfile`
 - **Description**: This is the root collection for all user data.
 The document ID (`userId`) is the same as the user's Firebase Authentication UID.
-This document stores the user's profile information.
+This document stores the user's profile information, settings, and subscription details.

 ### `/users/{userId}/portfolioItems/{itemId}`
 - **Schema**: `PortfolioItem`